 You are free to parade, grill, engage in pyrotechnics, and otherwise celebrate Independence Day, but don’t feel it necessary to call it that.

-Before the adoption of Juneteenth as a federal holiday, the celebration of the nation’s birthday has the distinction of being the only official holiday named for a date rather than a person or event.
-There is a temptation to write it as the more descriptive and proper sounding “Independence Day,” but the holiday was originally known by the date on which it falls, and only later did "Independence Day" make it into the U.S. Code.
+Before the adoption of Juneteenth as a federal holiday, the celebration of the nation’s birthday had the distinction of being the only official holiday named for a date rather than a person or event.
+The holiday was originally known by the date on which it falls, and only later did "Independence Day" make it into the U.S. Code.

-The Oxford English Dictionary records a reference in a diary to “Independence Day” in 1791.
-A Google Book search shows “Independence Day” was in use before Congress established July 4 as a day off in 1870.
+The Oxford English Dictionary records a reference in a diary to “Independence Day” in 1791, and a Google Book search shows “Independence Day” was in use before Congress established July 4 as a day off in 1870.
 But the 1870 act, which made July 4 an unpaid day off for federal workers in the District of Columbia, called it “the fourth day of July.”
 So did the act that extended the day off to all federal workers in 1875.

-Those acts referred to all holidays as dates, but descriptive language was included for some of the holidays, as in “the twenty-fifth day of December, commonly called Christmas day.”
+Those acts referred to all holidays as dates, but descriptive language was included for the other holidays, as in “the twenty-fifth day of December, commonly called Christmas day.”
 There was no such description of the holiday that fell on the fourth day of July.
-In 1938, Congress decided to make “the Fourth of July” and other holidays paid days off.
+In 1938, Congress decided to make “the Fourth of July” and other holidays paid days off rather than unpaid breaks.

 The first Congressional reference to “Independence Day” appears to be a 1959 act that makes Friday, July 3, a paid day off, describing the holiday as “Independence Day (July 4).”
 The portion of the U.S. Code that deals with paid federal holidays now lists “Independence Day,” but it’s not clear when the name was first included.